HariSekhon/Spotify-tools/README.md

 [git.io/spotify](https://git.io/spotify)

-A collection of Spotify API tools to make it easy to save and manage [Spotify playlists](https://github.com/harisekhon/spotify-playlists)
+A collection of Spotify tools to make it easy to query and control Spotify, backup all your Spotify playlists, keep human-readable copies of your playlists to port to another music system etc.

+My epic [Spotify Playlists](https://github.com/harisekhon/spotify-playlists) collection (recently open sourced) uses this heavily.

 Hari Sekhon